slatedocs/slate/source/includes/api-reference/_index.html.md

 <code> <span class="post-verb">POST</span> /sections/{section_gid}/addTask</code>
 </p>

 Add a task to a specific, existing section.
-This is remove the task from other sections of the project.
+This will remove the task from other sections of the project.

 The task will be inserted at the top of a section unless an insert_before or insert_after parameter is declared.